Jerry Goldstein (producer): The McCoys

 While with The Strangeloves, Goldstein contributed to bringing The McCoys aboard Bang Records.
-The McCoys sang over the original recording for "I Want Candy" to record a brand new hit, "Hang On Sloopy", which was originally earmarked for a Strangeloves album.
+The McCoys sang over the original backing track for "Hang On Sloopy", which was originally earmarked for a Strangeloves album.
 Both groups went on tour that summer, starting with The McCoys supporting The Strangeloves; by the end of the tour, "Sloopy" had reached #1 and The McCoys were the headliners.

 Sly Stone

 Goldstein signed Sly Stone to a management deal in 1989, hoping to revive the faded flame of his career.

 The two, along with Goldstein's colleague Glenn Stone (no relation to Sly), formed Even Street Productions.
 In 2002, they renegotiated his Sly and the Family Stone record deal with Sony which gave birth to a reissue of the catalog, a box set (The Collection) and Different Strokes by Different Folks, a remix and the all-star remix and cover album paying tribute to the music of Sly and the Family Stone.

 While the collaboration did help Stone resurface in the public eye for a time, the deal ended sourly, with both Stone and Goldstein taking legal action against the other over millions of dollars in royalties.
 In January 2015 Stone was awarded $5 million in damages, $2.45 million of that against Goldstein.
 This award was entirely reversed by the court on October 4, 2016.